ItsThatOneJack-Dev/concorde-plugins/README.md

-# concorde-plugins
+# Concorde Plugins

-A compilation of the Concorde plugins made by one of the Concorde developers!
+A collection of [Concorde](https://github.com/concordemod/concorde) plugins.
+All made by ItsThatOneJack, one of the developers of Concorde!